VIEW PROJECT

 THE CHALLENGE

-This research allowed us to prioritize key business opportunities and define user expectations for a potential Meow Wolf app.
+Our research allowed us to prioritise key business opportunities and define user expectations for a potential Meow Wolf app.

 A core aspect of the Meow Wolf experience is visitor interaction with immersive art and intricate narratives, featuring rich characters and lore woven throughout the exhibits.